 One thing to consider is the 3D shape of the pine cone.
 For best spray paint results, it is ideal to stand the pine cone upside down so you can spray 360° around it.
 We used a paper towel tube cut into pieces as a holder for the cone.

 We also recommend covering your work surface with a drop cloth, or a layer of paper to protect it from over-spray.
 When using with spray paint, always work in a well ventilated area and use proper safety equipment.
-A respirator, safety goggles, and gloves are a good start.
+Safety goggles, and gloves are a good start.

 Step 2: Spray a white base layer